On this page

 After an abortion, you’ll probably need to take things easy for a few days.
 It’s likely you’ll have some discomfort and vaginal bleeding for up to 2 weeks but for some it can be longer.

-You do not usually need to have any other tests or appointments after a surgical abortion, or a medical abortion in hospital.
+You do not usually need to have any other tests or appointments after an abortion.

 If you have a medical abortion, you may have short-lived side effects from the medicines, such as diarrhoea and feeling sick.